 Happy employees tend to stay with a company much longer.
 Not only is employee retention good for the business (think about the additional costs you will have to face when hiring a new worker such as the cost of advertising or interviewing, the cost of onboarding and training, the cost of errors as well as time for adjusting and etc.) but it’s good for the customer as well.

 Employees who have spent longer working at your company have more experience and knowledge to use in providing better customer service.
 And when customers receive more knowledgeable service, they have a better experience and are more likely to do business with you again.
 It is too much of a headache and most of the times not worth the hassle to keep hiring and training new employees.

 They put the company’s best face forward

-They are more motivated and innovative, and will often go the extra mile to give customers an exceptional experience.
-They are a vital asset to maintaining a strong reputation, brand image, and competitive advantage.
+Happy employees are more inspired and innovative, and will often go the extra mile to deliver an exceptional customer experience.
+They are very key to building a strong reputation, brand image, and competitive advantage.

 Ever since the “customer is king” phrase was coined, most companies have been prioritising keeping their customers happy, and that’s great.
 However, managers must not forget about another set of people to whom happiness is very vital for the success of the company – employees!
 Unhappy employees make unhappy customers and happy employees make happy customers.